MicrosoftEdge/WebView2Feedback/FindOnPage.md

     // This event is raised when a find operation completes, either by finding all matches, navigating to a match, or by being stopped.
     // Parameter is the event handler to be added.
     // Returns a token representing the added event handler.
 This token can be used to unregister the event handler.
-    HRESULT add_MatchCountChanged(
+    HRESULT add_matchCount Changed(
-        [in] ICoreWebView2FindMatchCountChangedEventHandler* eventHandler,
+        [in] ICoreWebView2FindmatchCount ChangedEventHandler* eventHandler,
         [out] EventRegistrationToken* token);
-    // Unregisters an event handler from the MatchCountChanged event.
+    // Unregisters an event handler from the matchCount Changed event.
     // Parameter is the token of the event handler to be removed, obtained during the registration of the event handler.
-    HRESULT remove_MatchCountChanged([in] EventRegistrationToken token);
+    HRESULT remove_matchCount Changed([in] EventRegistrationToken token);

     // Registers an event handler for the ActiveMatchIndexChanged event.
     // This event is raised when the index of the currently active match changes.